Painted brick walls are the top favorite among most homeowners in the US.

-After two or more days whisk the water and lime powder again until it smooths and things out.
+After two days, whisk the water and lime powder again until it smooths out.

-You’ll want to use a paint strainer to get rid of the lumps that can occur as lime powder sticks together.
+Use a paint strainer to eliminate the lumps that can build up as lime powder sticks together.

-Once you have a perfectly smooth and thin solution, you’re ready to limewash.
+Once you have a perfectly smooth and thin solution, it’s time to prepare the bricks for limewashing.

-Using a hose or sprayer dampen the brick wall that you are going to paint with your lime solution.
+Using a hose or sprayer, dampen the red brick wall that you are going to paint with your white lime solution.

-Make sure you’re starting with a wall that is away from direct sunlight, though indirect is okay if you don’t have a wall out of the sunlight entirely.
+Make sure you’re starting with a wall that’s away from direct sunlight, though indirect is okay if you don’t have a wall out of the sunlight entirely.

 Use a large paintbrush to spread the lime powder mixture onto the brick in an even coat.